 Can I choose from any of the available courses?

-- To ensure the program develops students knowledge based on the same set of skills we list the Introduction to Floral Design and Basic Floral Design courses as prerequisites that should be taken first.
+- To ensure the program develops students knowledge based on the same set of skills, the Floral Design Fundamentals I & Fundamentals II courses as prerequisites that are required to be taken first.
 Please only register for courses that you meet the requirements for, otherwise a cancellation fee may apply.

 How long are the courses?